 Are you stuck on the negative habits of your partner?
 Complaining about the things they do wrong to someone else?
-Connecting with one another over grievances can cause an emotional connection that leads to an emotional affair, because you are seeking solace with someone else.
+Connecting with one another over grievances can cause an emotional connection that leads to an emotional affair because you are seeking solace with someone else.
 This can lead you to gravitate towards the positive traits of someone else while upsetting the relationship you already have.

 7. Not Seeking Connection With Your Partner

 Life is guaranteed to throw obstacles in your path.
 Extended business trips, pandemics that shut down everything, appointments, children, work and school functions, extracurricular activities…the list is never-ending.
-Sometimes, you end up forming emotional connections with other people in attendance at your child’s soccer game or at work or someplace else.
+Sometimes, you end up forming emotional connections with other people in attendance at your child’s soccer game or at work, or someplace else.

 In the same way these responsibilities open windows for connecting with others, they might keep you from your partner.
-That is why it is so important to schedule time to be with one another.
+That is why it is so important to schedule a time to be with one another.
 Do the things you both enjoy together, so you can focus on the health of your relationship.

 Recovering From an Emotional Affair

 Emotional affairs, while not requiring any intimacy, can be especially damaging to a relationship.
 Worse, these kinds of affairs can start off as a benign relationship between two people.
 Yet, emotional ties can cause lines to blur, and you soon might find yourself attracted to a colleague.
 By understanding how emotional affairs begin, you can step away before anything unfortunate happens.